Position Title

 About

 Cecilia Tsu is a U.S. historian with research and teaching interests in Asian American history, race and ethnicity, immigration, California and the American West.
 Her first book, Garden of the World: Asian Immigrants and the Making of Agriculture in California’s Santa Clara Valley (Oxford University Press, 2013), is one of the first comparative historical studies of Asian immigrants in rural America.
 It explores the ways in which Chinese, Japanese, and Filipino immigrants transformed agricultural practices along with ideologies of race and American national identity from 1880 to 1940 in a region once celebrated around the world for its horticultural productivity, now commonly known as “Silicon Valley.”
+She is also the co-author of The Elusive Eden: A New History of California, 5th edition.
 Professor Tsu’s current book project, Starting Over: Hmong Refugees and the Politics of Resettlement in Modern America, chronicles the evolution of Southeast Asian refugee resettlement policy and its intersection with the rise of modern conservatism in the United States from 1975 to 2000.
-She has been the recipient of fellowships from the American Council of Learned Societies and the American Philosophical Society.
+Tsu has been the recipient of fellowships and grants from the American Council of Learned Societies, the American Philosophical Society, and the University of California Humanities Research Initiative.
+She serves as a faculty advisor for the California History-Social Science Project.

 Research Focus